 Halfway houses were introduced in the 18th century in England.
 Initially, they were meant to house and rehabilitate juveniles who had committed crimes.
 The United States adopted these residences to house individuals who had just left prison.
 Over time these houses have been used to shelter the homeless and, in recent times, two house individuals who have left an inpatient rehab facility.

 While both sober living homes and halfway houses provide a structured living environment for individuals in recovery from substance abuse or addiction, some unique benefits of halfway houses may make them a better option for some people compared to sober living homes.
 Here are some of the benefits of living in a halfway house:

 A sober living house is a residence owned by a private organization or individual for profit.
 Individuals sign up for a space in such residences voluntarily.
 These facilities vary from low cost and low amenity accommodations to luxurious accommodations.
 They are also available in diverse styles, such as faith-based accommodations, 12-step accommodations, holistic residences, etc.

 The diversity makes it possible to offer many people the appropriate help to transition from patient treatment to a healthy lifestyle.
 Sober living residences have strict rules and a zero-tolerance policy for substance possession and abuse.
 You do not necessarily have to start with an addiction treatment program before you join any sober living house.
 However, you will need to participate in their applications and weekly house meetings.

 The Difference Between Sober Living and a Halfway House

 The right residence is necessary for practical sobriety skills.
-Knowing the difference between sober living and a halfway house will help you determine which residence is suitable for your sobriety skills and long-term recovery.
+Knowing the difference between sober living and a halfway house will help determine which residence suits your sobriety skills and long-term recovery.
 Some of the major differences include: